rwieruch/blog_robinwieruch_content/blog/mac-setup-web-development/index.md

 <Sponsorship />

 After using the MacBook Pro 2015 for several years, I upgraded to a MacBook Pro 2021 a while ago.
 The years with my previous Mac were fantastic, and now, with the newer MacBook Pro, I continue to work efficiently on my freelance web development projects.
 My goal is to keep this MacOS setup for web development up-to-date for you.

-This is everything I got in 2024:
+Here comes everything I got in 2025:

 # MacBook Pro Specification